-In the last quarter, we published and presented further preclinical data for our drug candidate NeuroRestore ACD856, which we are preparing for Phase II clinical studies in patients with Alzheimer's disease.
-Preclinical studies show that ACD856 can improve learning and memory function.
-The latest findings show that ACD856 also could have disease-modifying and neuroprotective effects, which are of significant value in treating Alzheimer's and other neurodegener-ative diseases.
-These results indicate that with ACD856, we can also target inflammatory processes, which are a key element of disease progression in conditions such as Alzheimer's disease.
-The study was presented at the world-leading Alzheimer's conference CTAD (Clinical Trials in Alzheimer's Disease) in October11 and has led us to deepen our research collaboration with scientists at Karolinska Institutet.
+During the first quarter, we also published and presented additional preclinical data for NeuroRestore ACD856.
+We have previously shown in preclinical models that ACD856 can improve learning and memory function.
+The latest findings show that ACD856 also has disease-modifying and anti-inflammatory effects.
+These new results indicate that with ACD856, we can also target inflammatory processes, which are a key element of disease progression in conditions such as Alzheimer's disease.
+The study was presented at the AD/PD (Alzheimer's Disease/Parkinson Diseases) conference in April13.